We have treatment centres for alcohol rehab if you live in Saudi Arabia

 The Middle East have serious penalties for drug and alcohol abuse, and if you live in Saudi Arabia, it’s difficult to find an established rehab for your addiction.

 You shouldn’t consume alcohol or drugs under Sharia Law, but some figures show that some people still do.
-As Saudi Law makes it difficult to obtain drugs and alcohol, many people have step up secret breweries and set-ups to trade these substances.
+As Saudi Law makes it difficult to obtain drugs and alcohol, many people have stepped up secret breweries and set-ups to trade these substances.

 How to Break Free from Drug Addiction